LiuBioinfo/SeqOthello/README.md

 2. __Coverage Query__

-    Coverage query will return the detailed _k_-mer hits for each of _k_-mer in the queried transcripts.
-The coverage result has two columns.
-The first column is the _k_-mer sequence of the transcript.
-Column 2 use + and . signs to indicate the the k-mer hits status for the individual experiment in the SeqOthello map.
-A + sign indicates the k-mer exists in the experiment, whearas . indicates otherwise.
+    If ``--detail`` is used, __SeqOthello__ may return the detailed map regarding individual _k_-mer’s presence/absence information across all the indexed experiments.
+This mode is limited to one transcript per query due to the large amount of output generated.

     ```
+    head -1 transcripts.fa > ENST00000431542.fa

     ../build/bin/Query --map-folder=map/ \
-    --transcript=transcripts.fa \
+    --transcript=ENST00000431542.fa \
-    --output=coverage.query.txt \
+    --output=ENST00000431542.hits.txt \
     --detail \
     --qthread=8
     ```

+    The output has two columns.
+The first column is the _k_-mer sequence and the following set of columns contains the detailed hit map across all indexed experiments.
+We use ``+`` and ``.`` sign to indicate whether a _k_-mer is present or absence in an indexed experiment respectively.

-    Observe the first 10 _k_-mers in transcript ``ENST00000431542``.
+    Here is an example output showing the first 10 _k_-mers in transcript ENST00000431542.

     ```
-    head -10 coverage.query.txt
+    head -10 ENST00000431542.hits.txt
     GTGGGAGTCGCCACCGCACCC ..........
     CGTGGGAGTCGCCACCGCACC .........+
     CCGTGGGAGTCGCCACCGCAC .........+